Protect the data

 Information classification is the process of assessing how a certain material needs to be protected.
 The starting point is the security aspects confidentiality, integrity, and availability.

-Integrity means that the information is protected from unauthorized modification or destruction, whether from unauthorized access, by mistake or by a system disruption.
+Integrity means that the information is protected from unauthorized modification or destruction, whether from unauthorised access, by mistake or by a system disruption.
 The information must also be traceable, so that modifications can be traced back to the person who changed the information.

 Availability means that the information needs to be accessible as needed, when needed.